Strategies to prevent and eliminate a flea infestation in your home and yard, or on your pets naturally without chemicals.

-Even though this experience had a happy ending, it reminded me how important it is for health conscious families with pets living indoors to have natural, nontoxic ways to deal with fleas when necessary.
+Even though this experience had a happy ending, it reminded me how important it is for health-conscious families with pets living indoors to have natural, non-toxic ways to deal with a flea infestation when necessary.

 Prevention is key when it comes to flea infestation problems.
 It is important to note that pets that are healthy are much more resistant to fleas than unhealthy pets eating highly processed bagged or canned pet food.